miroslavpejic85/mirotalk-docs/docs/mirotalk-sfu/updates.md

 When you update to the newest version of MiroTalk SFU using the `./sfuUpdate.sh` script, any customized files (such as your branding in public/views) get overwritten.
 This happens because the update process replaces the entire base code and can’t automatically preserve client-specific modifications.

-So after each update, you’ll need to reapply your own branding files unless they’re separated from the tracked source code and also if there are changes in the `.env - config.js` file need to update it as well accordingly.
+After each update, you'll need to reapply your branding unless it's separated from the tracked source code.
+Additionally, if there are changes in the `.env` or `config.js` files, update them accordingly.

 Here are a few recommended options to handle this more smoothly: